polymonster/pmbuild/readme.md

 # Explicit Tasks

-Tasks can be tasked as explicit so that you must specify `-<task_name>` from the commandline and they do not get included automatically with `-all`.
+Tasks can be marked as explicit so that you must specify `-<task_name>` from the commandline and they do not get included automatically with `-all`.
 This is useful if you have build tasks which you may only need to run infrequently and take a long time to complete.
-Building thirdpaty libs which are unpated infreqently is an example of this:
+Building third party librariess which are updated infreqently is an example where this can be useful:

 ```yaml
 libs: {